-102750 W. Lark is a project located in Visalia.
+2750 W. Lark is a project located in Visalia.
 HATC is currently looking at the acquisition of this 4 two-bedroom units; the project is next to our units at West Oriole.
 The project is in great shape and is located in high opportunity area.
 It would be acquired through MTW funds for \$625,000 and would be made available to households at or below 80% AMI.

-11The Mission Court Apartments is a proposed 65-unit 9% TCAC project in the City of Tulare.
-The project is to be located between Bardsley and Morrison Avenues.
-The proposed project is to utilize multiple layers of financing, including a \$2.75 million dollars of MTW funding as a project-residual-receipts loan.
-We are currently awaiting an award letter on the project; if awarded it would be the only project awarded within our area.
-The project is to include 24 two-bedroom units, 33 three-bedroom units and 8 four-bedroom units.
+The Mission Court Apartments is a proposed 65-unit 9% TCAC project in the City of Tulare.
+The project is located between Bardsley and Morrison Avenues.
+The project utilizes multiple layers of financing, including a \$2.75 million dollars of MTW funding as a project-residual-receipts loan.
+The project includes 24 two-bedroom units, 33 three-bedroom units and 8 four-bedroom units.
+It begin to lease up in February 2020.

-12627 S. Fulgham in Visalia is currently being reviewed as a possible site to develop a new affordable housing project that will serve individuals with mental disabilities.
+627 S. Fulgham in Visalia is currently being reviewed as a possible site to develop a new affordable housing project that will serve individuals with mental disabilities.
 The project will be developed through a collaboration with the Tulare County Health and Human Services Agency.
-We are currently still putting development costs together but we are anticipating in utilizing up to \$2.5 million dollars for construction costs of 14 units.
+We are currently still putting development costs together but we are anticipating in utilizing up to \$2.5 million dollars for construction costs of 15 units.